kbd7575/data-science-repository/README.md

 ## About Me

 I'm a data science specialist with a background in chemical manufacturing and process engineering.
 I bring over a decade of project experience to the table, now applying my analytical and technical skills to solving real-world challenges in pharmaceuticals, life sciences, and industrial data environments.

-This portfolio showcases practical applications of machine learning, predictive analytics, and data visualization—focusing on projects that bridge the gap between **engineering systems** and **data-driven insight**.
+This portfolio showcases practical applications of machine learning, predictive analytics, and data visualization.

 ---